kaiznanji/Kalgo/README.md

 # Kalgo
-in progress insane algorithm that will make you bank
+In progress algorithmn that'll make you bank